St Francis Auditorium at the New Mexico Museum of Art

 Other Events at St Francis Auditorium At The New Mexico Museum Of Art

 Add to Cal

-Never content to rest on his laurels, Cockburn keeps looking ahead.
-"I'd rather think about what I'm going to do next," he once said.
-"My models for graceful aging are guys like John Lee Hooker and Mississippi John Hurt, who never stopped working till they dropped, as I fully expect to be doing, and just getting better as musicians and as human beings."
+For his many achievements, the Ottawa-born artist has been honored with 13 Juno Awards, an induction into both the Canadian Music Hall of Fame and the Canadian Songwriters Hall of Fame, as well as the Governor General's Performing Arts Award, and has been made an Officer of the Order of Canada.
+But he never rests on his laurels.
+"I'd rather think about what I'm going to do next," says Cockburn.
+"My models for graceful aging are guys like John Lee Hooker and Mississippi John Hurt, who never stop working till they drop, as I fully expect to be doing, and just getting better as musicians and as human beings."

 - loading tweets